 For students who have the time to double up on courses to complete their MBA faster, Walden offers a fast-track option.
 You can earn your MBA in one year by taking advantage of this new path, earning your degree in half the time of a traditional MBA program and saving on tuition.

 *This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 844-768-0539.
+For a personalized estimate of your time to completion, call an enrollment specialist at 844-768-0539.

 |Course Code||WMBA 4990||Course||Business Essentials||Credits||(0 sem. cr.)|